LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/all-connections.md

 ## Definitions

-All Connections includes the following information:
+All Conversations includes the following information:

 * **Status** - the status of the conversation, whether active or closed
 * **Consumer name -** the consumer’s name as recorded in the pre-chat survey